luizlcezario/Libft/README.md

 ---

-# :bookmark_tabs: List of Functions
+# :bookmark_tabs: List of Fucntions

 ## Functions from `<ctype.h>`